sins621/obsidian_notes/Programming/Projects/Book Catalogue/Book Catalog Outline and Research.md

 ## Issues

 1. Multiple Roles is not Implemented Correctly.
 Fundamental Design Flaw in How Records are Updated and Included.
-2. Components That React to User Interaction Should not be Rendered Server Side
+2. Components That React to User Interaction Should not be *Only* be Rendered Server Side.
+They Must be Reproduced in Raw JavaScript
-3. Communication Between Models can be Improved, Possibly with the User of Interfaces
+3. ~~Communication Between Models can be Improved, Possibly with the User of Interfaces~~ Existing Models Refactored in To Services and Project Moved to an MVC Framework
 4. Cart is Missing Features (Delete, Checkout)
 # Research